 A good hatchet remains a basic tool, so you don't get much by way of extras or features.

 A sheath for the head is a must-have, so the hatchet won't cut you or your gear.
-And belt loops are a handy addition.
+Belt loops are a handy addition.

-You can get a reasonable cheap hatchet for under $30.
+You can get a reasonably cheap hatchet for under $30.
 They're not the best tool in the woods, but they’re fine for occasional use.

-At the other end of the scale are beautiful, high-quality, hand-forged hatchets that go for $150 or more.
+At the high end of the scale are beautiful, high-quality, hand-forged hatchets that go for $150 or more.

 A. Hatchets often get little care, but looking after one properly only takes a few minutes.
 If it's dirty, give it a quick wash with dish detergent and warm water.
 Tough residue like sap can be removed with mineral spirits.
 Give the head a light coat of oil to prevent rust.
 Gun oil or spray lubricant are popular.
 If the handle is wood, it may have a tough protective coating.
 If that gets scratched or chipped, or if the handle is bare wood, use a rag to give it a coat of boiled linseed oil or other protective wood oil.